 I think that’s what we most took away from the festival.
 It’s not about glitz (although Jenny Lewis’s dogwood suit brought some welcome glitz).
 It’s about community and artistry and appreciation.
 Appreciating the diverse musical contributions, the amazing setting at historic Fort Adams on the water, and appreciating each other.

 We give the whole experience two queer thumbs up, and look forward to seeing how the festival evolves next year and beyond, while rooting for even greater levels of inclusion moving forward.
 A big thanks to the Newport Festivals Foundation for the amazing event you put on, and your work in the community.
-And for having us out.

 Check out some set recordings with NPR, and Jen Cloher’s eponymous album wherever you buy your music.